trailofbits/testing-handbook/content/docs/crypto/wycheproof/wycheproo_example.md

 Similarly, to test the decryption process, we can use pytest's parameterization feature to test all combinations of test vectors.
 The decryption test function handles exceptions specific to the AES implementation and verifies the expected outcomes based on the flags provided in the Wycheproof test vectors.
-If the AES implementation returns certain errors the flag provided for each Wycheproof test vectors can be used to verify the specific exceptions.
+If the AES implementation returns certain errors, the flag provided for each Wycheproof test vector can be used to verify the specific exceptions.

 ```python {linenos=inline}
 @pytest.mark.parametrize("tv", tvs, ids=[str(tv['tcId']) for tv in tvs])